mpfilbin/go-password-hasher/README.md

 password={password}
 ```

-Hashing and encoding is performed asynchronously after the request is made.
+Hashing and encoding are performed asynchronously after the request is made.
 The client is returned an immediate response with a payload containing the URL where the encoded hash may be accessed and a timestamp indicating when the request may be issued.

 **Response:**
 ```http